faisal-naveed-akbar/solidity-boilerplate-proxy-pattren/README.md

         "deployedMsotAddress": "<Once you deploy MSOT, it will return an address, paste that here>" }
     ```
+       > **Please Note:**  Deployed addresses are required because they are needed in upgradation, after the initial deployment.
+This file needs to be kept private.

 4. Run `npx hardhat compile` to get all the contracts compiled

 5. Run `npx hardhat test` to run all the tests

 6. Run `npx hardhat coverage` to know the testing coverage

-   > **Please Note:**  Deployed addresses are required because they are needed in upgradation.
-This file also needs to be kept private.

 7. [OPTIONAL] If you wish to use IPFS for NFT metadata and images, add a `.env` file in your root directory and add the following content init:
     ```